 In doing so, we were able to raise $100

-that benefited this philanthropy and
+ted this philanthropy and

 were able to bring laughter and smiles to a University that has been stricken with tragedy.
 During our visit, we were able to pay our respects at the numerous memorials around campus.